bruce-hill/btui/README.md

 oddity is completely unavoidable, that's just the how terminals work.
 Escape key handling can be improved slightly by polling with zero timeout.

+## Tips and Tricks

+* For best performance, try to structure your program to take advantage of terminal scrolling.
+It's much faster than redrawing every line on the screen.

+* Don't assume a string's length (in bytes) is the same as its width on the screen.
+Unicode characters and terminal escape sequences violate this assumption.

+* Don't clear the screen unless you need to.
+It causes a lot of unnecessary redrawing.

+* A good pattern to follow is: draw things from left to right, clearing to the right after each item.
+Then, once everything has been drawn, clear to the bottom of the screen.
+If you follow this approach, you won't have to worry too much about the screen width of the things you're writing.

+* Text wrapping must be done manually, since many terminals do not support wrapping around to any point other than the first column, which is useless for any TUI uses other than text on the far left of the screen.

 ## Language Bindings

 BTUI comes with bindings for C and Lua, with plans to add Python bindings.